top of page

 Using a case-cohort sampling, selected a small subset of Black and White mothers from the multigenerational cohort whose newborn screening specimens would be analyzed for the tobacco biomarker cotinine (~2,400 subjects total).

-• In Progress: Descriptive analysis
+• Completed: Descriptive analysis

-• In Progress: Obtain Archived Specimens
+• Completed: Obtain Archived Specimens

-• In Progress: Conduct laboratory analysis
+• Completed: Conduct laboratory analysis

-• Planned: Conduct data analysis
+• Completed: Conduct data analysis

-• Planned: Manuscript development
+• Ongoing: Manuscript development

-• Planned: Hold communication forums
+• Completed: Hold communication forums

 This project is funded by the Tobacco-Related Disease Research Program (award T301R0925).